-"Lady Audley’s Secret,” the newest installment in the “Mystery!” franchise was not a classy book, and Lady Audley is not a classy character, although she could play the role.
+Those Brits can make even the most sensational work seem classy when they put it on the screen.
+But in the case of “Lady Audley’s Secret,” the newest installment in the “Mystery!” franchise, such seeming improvements prove to be an odd weakness.
+This was not a classy book, and Lady Audley is not a classy character, although she could play the role.
 Rather than a surprising thriller, or even a smartly-crafted mystery, what comes across here is a prettily photographed but disappointingly flat telling of a potboiler novel.